11 dbt-core is an orchestrator that makes managing pipelines simpler

 - name: region_comment

-docker exec -ti scheduler bash # bash into the running docker container
+docker exec -ti airflow-spark bash # bash into the running docker container

 We covered how to transform data using the multi-hop architecture in the data flow chapter.
 Let’s see how to implement this in dbt.